Rupeshkotha/Queuectl/readme.md

 - Moderate job volume (not designed for thousands of jobs per second)
 - Jobs complete within a reasonable time (not long-running processes)
 - No need for distributed processing across multiple machines
-- Both CLI and web dashboard access required
+- Both CLI and web dashboard access available

 ### Tooling Choices
 - **Commander.js** for building the CLI interface